 We can notice that the metric explicitly depends on $\Gamma$ in such a way that it seems that the solution for the geodesic should depend on this scale factor.
 Though this dependence disappears if we re-parameterize the problem in terms of its original unit-full parameters.
 We start by rewriting the work as

 where we redefined $W^{(1)}$ with the unit-full parameters $\vec{\lambda}_t = (\varepsilon(t), \mu(t))^T$ (with $\mu(t):= \frac{1}{2}g(t)^2 = \Gamma \gamma(t)$):

 We remind the reader that $z = \mu + i\varepsilon$.
 This metric is the same as the one presented in the main text.
-Despite not looking very approachable, \eref{metric} is a much more tractable version of \eref{eq:metric} when it comes to numerical implementations (as the polygamma functions are computed much faster than integrals) and analytical studies of the geometric properties of thermodynamic protocols.
+Despite not looking very approachable, \eref{metric} is a much more tractable version of \eref{eq:metric} from the main text when it comes to numerical implementations (as the polygamma functions are computed much faster than integrals) and analytical studies of the geometric properties of thermodynamic protocols.

 We can notice from \eref{W1_unitfull} and \eref{metric} is that there is a symmetry in the corrective term.
 If we perform the following transformation:

 for $\lambda >0$; then $W^{(1)}$ remains unchanged.
 This symmetry allows us to conclude that the minimal value of $W^{(1)}$ to perform Landauer erasure will be of the form $c/\tau$ where $c$ is a constant that does not depend on any physical quantity.